Depression and Anxiety Treatment

 Many of these women will not actively seek treatment for depression and anxiety symptoms; therefore, it is the responsibility of all concerned to be aware of such outcomes.

 Treatment options for patients with mood disorders include psychotherapy, pharmacotherapy, combined psychotherapy and pharmacotherapy, and combination pharmacologic therapy.

 1. Psychotherapeutic Options

-Of the available psychotherapeutic treatment options, cognitive-behavioural therapy CBT), alone or in combination with pharmacotherapy, has the best evidence in its favour.
+Of the available psychotherapeutic treatment options, cognitive-behavioral therapy CBT), alone or in combination with pharmacotherapy, has the best evidence in its favor.

 2. The Pharmacologic Approach

-There is strong evidence for the efficacy of the SSRIs in treating depression and anxiety, but the serotonin- norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs) are effective as well.
-Costs are of concern in Fiji, when we consider medication choices.
+There is strong evidence for the efficacy of the SSRIs in treating depression and anxiety, but the serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs) are effective as well.

 Getting to Remission